 His academic work mainly concerns British and American poetry; he has published a study of American narrative poetry, a study of the poet David Mason, a guidebook to Byron’s Venice, and has co-edited two anthologies of 20th-century poetry.
 He has also published numerous essays and articles on writers from the Romantic period to the present day.

 He has worked as non-fiction editor for the magazine Able Muse and is currently responsible for the British section of the Italian poetry magazine Semicerchio.
 He has also written numerous articles on Venice, and was responsible for the sightseeing pages of the first five editions of the Time Out Guide to Venice.
-He is on the board of the committee for a new museum in Ravenna devoted to Lord Byron, due to open in 2018.
+He is a member of the directorial board for a new museum in Ravenna devoted to Lord Byron, due to open in 2018.